-The following is a list of presentations given by Matt Simmonds of Simtech Solutions on the subject of Homeless Management Information Systems (HMIS), and related data analysis, used to support community goals of ending homelessness.
-Each community has its own opportunities and challenges and each presentation can be downloaded by clicking the title of the presentation or by clicking on the image from the introduction page.
+The following is a list of presentations by Simtech Solutions staff on the usage of innovative technologies to support community goals of ending homelessness.
+Presentations can be downloaded by clicking the sesssion title.

 The communities of Houston and Corpus Christi quickly designed, developed, and implemented a technical framework to support the Hurricane Harvey relief efforts.
 This presentation included an overview on the challenges that were faced, followed by a discussion of how a services-oriented architecture (SOA) and integration with HMIS was leveraged to maximize the use of data to target the response.
 Attendees were provided with a blueprint for how they might also respond to natural disasters, or other crises in their communities, using an integrated mix of open source and proprietary technologies.